-In the NYT,Â Nicholas Kristof
+In the NYT, Nicholas Kristof writes:

 Professors Wilkinson and Pickett crunch the numbers and show that the same relationship holds true for a range of social problems.
 Among rich countries, those that are more unequal appear to have more mental illness, infant mortality, obesity, high school dropouts, teenage births, homicides, and so on.

-So, it's not the ice hockey that's behind Moynihan's Law of Proximity to the Canadian Border
+So, it's not the ice hockey that's behind Moynihan's Law of Proximity to the Canadian Border, it's the inequality.

 Now, it could be that the Rich Getting Richer is, overall, a bad thing.
 I don't know.
 But, the single most obvious quantitative example runs in the opposite direction.

 Here's one historical experiment in the effects of the Rich Getting Richer that ought to be familiar to subscribers to the New York Times: homicides in New York City.